microsoft/azure_arc/azure_arc_servers_jumpstart/docs/aws_al2_terraform.md

 * From CLI, navigate to the [*azure_arc_servers_jumpstart/aws/al2/terraform*](../aws/al2/terraform) directory of the cloned repo.

 * Export the environment variables you edited by running [*scripts/vars.sh*](../gcp/ubuntu/terraform/scripts/vars.sh) with the source command as shown below.
 Terraform requires these to be set for the plan to execute properly.
-Note that this script will also be automatically executed remotely on the GCP virtual machine as part of the Terraform deployment.
+Note that this script will also be automatically executed remotely on the AWS virtual machine as part of the Terraform deployment.

     ```source ./scripts/vars.sh```